amuelb/large-data-website/personas.md

 *40, female, mother*

 Taylor is a stay at home mother of two kids.
 She likes to cook at home and often attends cooking classes with friends.
-Her favourite thing to cook is desserts however, she has an allery and sometimes has trouble finding desserts that she can eat.
+Her favourite thing to cook is desserts however, she has an allergy and sometimes has trouble finding desserts that she can eat.

 **Personal Goals**